Planting calendar

 - Thin seedlings to avoid overcrowding

-- Water deeply in the morning to reduce disease risk
+- Water early in the day to reduce disease risk

 FAQs

-When is the last frost date in New York, NY?
+When is the last frost date for New York, NY?

-Typically, the last frost occurs around mid-April, but it’s safest to wait until early May to plant warm-season crops outdoors.
+Typically, the last frost date falls around mid-April, but it's safest to wait until early May to plant warm-season crops outdoors.

-Can I plant tomatoes directly in the ground in May?
+Can I plant tomatoes directly in containers in May?

 How often should I water container plants in May?

-Is it necessary to fertilize plants in May?
+Is it necessary to fertilize raised beds in May?

 Next steps